-Fraser Coast Libraries are now a certified eSmart Library.
-The accreditation was achieved following an extensive staff training and public education program in collaboration with Telstra Foundation and the Alannah and Madeline Foundation, which formed a partnership in 2012 to develop and implement eSmart Libraries.
+Fraser Coast Libraries is now a certified eSmart library.
+The accreditation was achieved following extensive staff training and a public education program in collaboration with Telstra Foundation and the Alannah and Madeline Foundation, which formed a partnership in 2012 to develop and implement eSmart Libraries.

 eSmart Libraries is a cyber safety framework designed to fully equip libraries, staff and library users with the skills they need for smart, safe and responsible use of digital technology.

 An introduction to eSmart libraries with a range of videos, guides, testimonials and case studies.